crownbelt97/MAD_EasyRead/README.md

 ### 🔖 Bookmark the Books YOU are Interested In

-EasyRead allows you to save and organize your favorite finds with ease.
+EasyRead allows you to save and organise your favorite finds with ease.
 Keep track of the books that pique your interest, ensuring they do not get forgotten  <br>

 ### 👫 Connect with Your Friends